This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 In addition, grape seed extract may prevent metabolic syndrome, type 2 diabetes and obesity while improving gut health.

-3. Loaded with Antioxidants
+3. Loaded with antioxidants

 Flavonoids found in grapes have antioxidant properties that help reduce oxidative stress.
 It’s reported that flavonoids, as a result of their metabolic conversion in the human body, may generate large amounts of simple phenolic acids.
 These have significant effects in scavenging free radicals and improving the action of other antioxidants.

-Vitamin C and manganese are two other important nutrients to note that are found in grapes, particularly given that grapes are some of the highest-concentration vitamin C foods.
+Vitamin C and manganese are two other important nutrients to note that are found in grapes nutrition, particularly given that grapes are some of the highest-concentration vitamin C foods.
 They’re also filled with antioxidant phytonutrients that range from common carotenoids, like beta-carotene, to unusual stilbenes, like resveratrol.
-In fact, the number of different antioxidant nutrients in grapes would take a while to list!

 Most research has been conducted on grape skins and extracts, since these are most concentrated with antioxidants.
 The flesh of the grape contains approximately 1/20th-1/100th of the total antioxidant capacity of the seed or the skin.

-4. Possess Anti-Inflammatory Action
+4. Possess anti-inflammatory action

 Another highlight of grapes nutrition is the presence of polyphenols, which have been shown to decrease chronic inflammation.
 Flavonoids and proanthocyanidins within these fruits can target multiple pathways to overcome chronic inflammation, which is a root cause of many diseases.

-The list of cardiovascular benefits provided by grapes is pretty amazing.
+The list of cardiovascular benefits provided by grapes nutrition is pretty amazing.
 Several studies have shown that consumption of grape products may have beneficial effects on the cardiovascular system, including the ability to fight heart disease by:

 - enhancing endothelial function